airlsyn/MiniCPM-V-CookBook/demo/web_demo/WebRTC_Demo/README.md

 This demo implements a **full-duplex real-time video interaction** solution using WebRTC technology.
 It fills a significant gap in the open-source community by providing a **streaming duplex conversation** capability that was previously unavailable.

+> [!IMPORTANT]
+> **Note on Audio Quality**: The current local demo implementation has a known issue that may cause slight "electric noise", leading to lower audio quality than the online demo.
+We are actively working on this and expect a fix within the next few days.

 ## Prerequisites

 ### 1. Install Docker Desktop (macOS)